Web DevelopmentText-to-Speech

 Step 2: Configure the Provider

 Wrap your application with the TTS2GoProvider at the root of your component tree.
-This sets up the audio context and manages voice connections for all child components.
+Pass your API key and project ID as config.

 import { StrictMode } from "react";